 Intercalated EtBr changes several properties of DNA such as mobility, molecular weight and even the charge of DNA.

-Sigmon J and Larcom LL in 1966, studied the effect of EtBr intercalating on double-stranded DNA.
+Sigmon J and Larcom LL in 1966, was studied the effect of EtBr intercalation on double-stranded DNA.
 They used the different concentration of EtBr for the same fragment of DNA and each time as the concentration of EtBr increases the mobility of DNA fragment decreases.

 Their finding suggests that intercalated EtBr alters the conformational and physical properties of DNA.
-In spite of that, it is mostly used in the confirmation studies (whether the fragment of our interest is presented or not).
+In spite of that, it is mostly used for DNA confirmation studies (whether the fragment of our interest is presented or not) in Genetics.